1. ARE YOU A WET TROPICS SUGARCANE GROWER OR CONTRACTOR?

 - Cash and in-kind contributions can be higher than originally stipulated, but not lower.

-APPENDIX 2 - How to fill in the application form + sample form
+APPENDIX 3 - How to fill in an application and sample form

 APPENDIX 4 - Priority practices, benchmarking and practice change